Calfur/BeaconWars/README.md

 # Beacon Wars
 ## The plugins developed for Minecraft Team Events
+The Main goal of Beacon Wars is, to improve a Minecraft Team PvP Server with some rules.
+Other than in similar projects the goal is not last man standing wins.
+Instead it includes a team based point-system.
+Points are payed for kills, rubbed beacons you are able to pay points for custom events like a build event.<br>
-The Main goal of these Plugins are, improving a Minecraft Team PvP Server.
-With several changes in how to get weapons, the combat system becomes more exciting.
-The main Change is how you get diamonds.
-You can't mine them or find them in chests.
-Istead you get them as bounty from kills. <br />
+Except from that, the main change is how you get diamonds.
+You can't get them naturally with mining or finding them in chests.
+Istead you get them as bounty from kills.<br>
 Furthermore there is a base system included, with a buildmode and the possibility to rub beacons from other teams during the beacon events.

 ## Documentation
 User documentation: https://1drv.ms/p/s!AqmNtkCHF4Gs33VF97y5w70egxEv
+Admin documentation:

 ## Supported Minecraft versions
 ### Current release